BareMetal Logic Documentation

 1. Phase 1 performs read-only computation, iterating only over the active work queue (not all wires).
 For each active wire, it computes the next charge based on the current global state snapshot.
 Power sources ramp up by +1 per tick until reaching MAX_CHARGE (6).
 Normal wires use tracePowerSourceCharge() to find the strongest available charge from connected sources.
 The relaxation dynamics ensure wire charge can only change by ±1 per tick: if the source is stronger, charge increases by 1 (charging up); if the source is weaker or equal and the wire has charge, it discharges by 1 (draining).
 This prevents instant propagation and creates realistic RC-like delay behavior.
 All computed next values are stored in pendingCharges[] without modifying the charges[] array yet.

-2. Phase 2 applies all pending changes atomically, which is now safe since all computations have finished.
+2. Phase 2 applies all pending changes pixel-by-pixel, which is now safe since all computations have finished.
 For each wire that actually changed, the system re-enqueues it (as it might need more ticks to reach equilibrium), wakes value neighbors (always, for wires connected through transistor terminals), and wakes gate neighbors conditionally (only on 0 ↔ 1 crossings).

 size_t Simulation::step() {